Which disorder is characterized by persistent episodes of depersonalization?

 Prepare for the DSM-5-TR Exam with multiple choice questions.
 Each question includes hints and explanations to help you master the material.
 Ready yourself for success!

-The disorder characterized by persistent episodes of depersonalization is indeed the Depersonalization/Derealization Disorder.
-This condition is defined in the DSM-5-TR as involving recurrent experiences of feeling detached from one’s body or mental processes (depersonalization) or feeling detached from the surrounding environment (derealization).
+The disorder characterized by persistent episodes of depersonalization is indeed Depersonalization/Derealization Disorder.
+This disorder is specifically defined in the DSM-5-TR by the recurrent experiences of feeling detached from one's body or mental processes (depersonalization) or experiencing the world around them as unreal (derealization).

-In contrast, Dissociative Amnesia primarily involves an inability to recall important autobiographical information, typically associated with a traumatic or stressful event, rather than ongoing feelings of depersonalization.
-Dissociative Identity Disorder is characterized by the presence of two or more distinct personality states, not specifically by depersonalization episodes.
-Somatic Symptom Disorder focuses on physical symptoms that cannot be fully explained by a medical condition and does not encompass the dissociative experiences of depersonalization.
+In contrast, Dissociative Amnesia primarily involves an inability to recall autobiographical information, usually related to a traumatic or stressful event, rather than experiencing depersonalization.
+Dissociative Identity Disorder includes the presence of two or more distinct personality states, which is quite different from just persistent depersonalization experiences.
+Somatic Symptom Disorder is focused on the presence of physical symptoms that cause significant distress or impairment, with no relation to depersonalization.

 Subscribe